 WARNING: Detailed technical article

 Applying filters and slicers to create and distribute user-specific PDF/ PPTX reports is the core function of BI Helper.
-This article provides a checklist on the correct application of filters and slicers, which will also help diagnose and resolve issues arising from not doing so.

 Users occasionally face an issue where filters or slicers selected by them in Power BI are not applied consistently in the BI Helper output, resulting in some visuals being unfiltered (all slicer/ filter values applied) or incorrectly filtered.
 This is a serious data security and privacy issue that needs to be addressed immediately.